futurice/ios-good-practices/README.md

 ### Views

-When laying out your views using Auto Layout, be sure to override the method below in your custom view classes.
+When using Auto Layout in a custom view, it's usually enough to set up your constraints once at initialization.
+However, if you need to update them later during the view's lifecycle, be sure to override the below method!

 Swift:
 ```swift